Casselberry’s Concord settlement is oldest in south Seminole County

 On a recent Saturday, I was battling 17–92 traffic for approximately the 953rd time since moving to the area 15 years ago.
 Out of the corner of my eye — right across the highway from the Home Depot — a mysterious small lot with a flagpole grabbed my attention.

 As the light turned green, the little historian hairs on the back of my neck stood on end.
-I only saw it for a split second, but instinctively I knew that this inconspicuous little parcel had a story to tell!
+I only saw it for a split second, but instinctively, I knew that this inconspicuous little parcel had a story to tell!

-It turns out, the green patch is a former churchyard that has witnessed several cycles of becoming overgrown and forgotten, then cleaned up and remembered.
+It turns out that the green patch is a former churchyard that has witnessed several cycles of becoming overgrown and forgotten, then cleaned up and remembered.
 Most recently, Eagle Scout Marshall Polston was responsible for kickstarting its revitalization in 2012.
 Before that, it had been the South Seminole Jaycees of 1965 who gussied it up by laying a blanket of sod.

 Dating back over 180 years to the Second Seminole War, just four headstones still exist (two original).
 However, the Concord Cemetery was once much larger.
 Some have estimated 60 to 80 bodies were entombed here.
 The rest of the headstones were callously stolen over the years, reportedly used for boat anchors or other purposes.